Matt A. Barreto: Early life

+Career

 Political Consultant

 In 2007 Barreto co-founded the polling and research firm Latino Decisions with Dr. Gary Segura, and in partnership with Pacific Market Research in Renton, Washington.
 At the time Barreto and Segura were both professors at the University of Washington and conducting public opinion research among Hispanics.
-Previously, Barreto and Segura had collaborated on Latino polling research for the Tomas Rivera Policy Institute during their years at the Claremont Colleges.
+Previously, Barreto and Segura had collaborated on Latino polling research for the Tomas Rivera Policy Institute at the Claremont Colleges.
 As of the November 2020 election, Latino Decisions was regarded as "the leading Latino political opinion research group" in the United States.
 The Austin-American Statesmen called Latino Decisions "one of the most trusted Latino polling services in the nation," and Time Magazine said "the polling firm Latino Decisions is the gold standard of Latino-American polling."
 In 2021 Barreto and Segura left Latino Decisions to form a new Latino-owned political consulting firm, Barreto Segura Partners.
+In 2024 Barreto was a pollster and advisor to the Harris-Walz presidential campaign according to the New York Times and NBC News, focusing on Hispanic and Latino voters.
+According to Politico Magazine, Barreto was among key staff and consultants who met directly with Vice President Harris at her home in February 2024 as part of the campaign.
+Barreto was quoted in El Pais in October 2024 explaining that "the transition from Biden to Harris on the Democratic ticket created a wave of enthusiasm and support among Latino voters."

-As Managing Partner of Latino Decisions Barreto implemented large projects for the National Association of Latino Elected Officials, National Council of La Raza, Latino Victory Project, America's Voice, AFL-CIO, SEIU and many other political advocacy groups.
+As a political consultant and pollster Barreto implemented large projects for the National Association of Latino Elected Officials, National Council of La Raza, Latino Victory Project, America's Voice, AFL-CIO, SEIU and many other political advocacy groups.
 Barreto’s research was recognized in the 30 Latinos key to the 2012 election by Politic365, which said Barreto's "polling firm published key polls and stats throughout the campaign, consistently, that shaped the way the campaigns did their work.".
-The Huffington Post named Barreto one of the top 15 leading Latino pundits noting that he was “the pollster that has his finger on the pulse of the Latino electorate.”
+The Huffington Post named Barreto one of the top 15 leading Latino pundits noting that he was "the pollster that has his finger on the pulse of the Latino electorate."
 In August 2015 NBC News reported that Barreto was hired by the Hillary Clinton presidential campaign to run polling and focus groups on Latino voters.
-Frank Sharry, an immigration reform advocate working in Washington D.C. "praised the work of Barreto" as having "developed a methodologically-sound, data-driven approach to polling Latino voters...the Clinton campaign is fortunate - and smart - to have them on board," In 2016 he was a consultant on Latino polling for U.S. Senator Michael Bennet in Colorado and Catherine Cortez-Masto in Nevada, both of whom won their elections to the U.S. Senate.
+Frank Sharry, an immigration reform advocate working in Washington D.C. "praised the work of Barreto" as having "developed a methodologically-sound, data-driven approach to polling Latino voters...the Clinton campaign is fortunate - and smart - to have them on board".
+In 2016 he was a consultant on Latino polling for U.S. Senator Michael Bennet in Colorado and Catherine Cortez-Masto in Nevada, both of whom won their elections to the U.S. Senate.
 Cortez-Masto was the first Hispanic woman elected to the U.S. Senate.